CycleDes7Sages/CycleDes7Sages.github.io/README.md

 permet de visualiser la matière de l'ensemble du cycle sur la base des manuscrits qui le contiennent (ou l'ont contenu) dans son entièreté.

+## Data package based on the tei-publisher-data-template

+TEI Publisher's data template was used to set this repository as a data app to be used with TEI Publisher-generated publication app for C7S.

+Separating the data from application code has many benefits, particularly for actively developed applications and data sets.
+This way changes to your code can be deployed without redeploying and reindexing your data and vice versa.
+It is also easier to maintain separate repositories (e.g. in Git) and only grant certain privileges separately to editorial and developer teams.